Photo: Andrew Parsons/i-Images for Action Against Hunger, South Sudan

 Today, South Sudan has arrived at a deadly tipping point.
 Humanitarian actors are overstretched in the face of overwhelming needs, insufficient funding, and a volatile environment.
 It is evident that humanitarian actors are incapable of resolving the crisis itself but instead are left struggling to meet the needs with a lack of access, funding and supplies.

-With utmost urgency, Action Against Hunger calls on the international community and all parties to the conflict to:
+With utmost urgency, Action Against Hunger calls on the international community and all parties to the conflict in South Sudan to:

 - deliver political leadership to end the conflict in South Sudan